-A new policy will shortly be introduced where a panel of elected members from the District will meet to consider applications and decide if any award should be made, and if so, how much.
+The Council has introduced a policy where a panel of elected members will consider applications for discretionary relief, and decide if any award should be made, and if so, how much.

-Charities and organisations that are not established or conducted for profit are able to apply for discretionary relief.
-Charities usually receive a mandatory 80% reduction in their rates bill and can apply for relief against all or part of the 20% remaining that they are required to pay.
-A not for profit organisation can apply against all or part of the full rates bill that a not for profit organisation will be required to pay.
-You can apply for discretionary rate relief if you are a charity by selecting the link in the 'Downloads' area.
+Charities and organisations that are not established or conducted for profit can apply for discretionary relief.
+Charities usually receive a mandatory 80% reduction in their rates bill and can apply for relief against all or part of the 20% remaining amount.

 Discretionary Relief of up to 100% can be awarded to ratepayers who would suffer financial hardship, were it not to be awarded.
 Contact us if you wish to apply.